This post contains paid and/or affiliate links. I make a small commission at no extra cost to you. Please see our Privacy Policy.

 What is the interpretation of The Ecstasy of Saint Teresa?

-The sculpture has been interpreted in different ways.
-Some see the theatrical effects in the sculptural group, with the Cornaro family observing the scene from their boxes.
-Others highlight the fusion of sensual and spiritual pleasure in Bernini’s artistic intention.
+People see the sculpture in different ways.
+Some notice the theatrical effects in the scene.
+They imagine the Cornaro family watching from their boxes.

 Has The Ecstasy of Saint Teresa influenced other artists and works?